Maxi1324/GJokes/README.md

 # GJokes

-This Project is a nice simple Website.
-This site allows you hear funny jokes.
+This Project is a nice simple Website made with Angular and an ASP.Net backend.
+This Web-Site allows you hear funny jokes.

 ## Table of Contents
 ### 1. [What was our motivation?](#what-was-our-motivation)